Shibodd/ir_exam_project/README.md

 **Content**: the flying acidic TurTle with LASER cannon **Sentiment**: fear

-Comments which talk about the correct flying turtle and mention something that induces fear are ranked 2.
+Comments which talk about the correct flying turtle and mention something about it that makes it fearsome are ranked 2.
 Comments which just talk about the correct flying turtle are ranked 1.

 Note that we intentionally insert stopwords, add stems to terms and randomly use uppercase letters in the query.
 All of this is fixed by the preprocessing step.

+### Proximity searches to improve precision.
+**UIN 6**: "I remember a show about this girl skipping the qualifiers of a very important championship to go on a class trip.
+What show was that?"
+**Content**: skip AND qualifier
+**Sentiment**: EMPTY

+Compare the above with

+**Content**: "skip qualifier"~4
+**Sentiment**: EMPTY

+Note that because the UIN is the same, the comment scores are also the same.